Bug report #5456

 #7 Updated by Victor Olaya almost 11 years ago

 hen the output file contains CRS information, it seems strange to me that sextante forces it to the input CRS, whatever it is.
 All modules doing reprojection become buggy (just tested gdalwarp, and when warping you don't get layers which superimpose well)

 Right.
 I would like to tell QGIS when opening the layer something like "use the output layer CRS if the layer has it, otherwise use the input layer CRS (currently defined as the first CRS found in the input layers), and only show the CRS selection dialog is there is no CRS in the input layers...or no input layers at all)"

 As far as I know what I am doing is something like "Use this CRS (defined from the inputs) and show the dialgo if this CRS is None".
 It works for most algorithms, but for those like gdalwarp that thange the CRS, is not the right way to go.

 Can anyone help me to implement the above solution?
 I do not know much about how this is done in QGIS, and looking in the code of other plugins, I just found what is currently implemented.

-#8 Updated by Giuseppe Sucameli over 7 years ago
+#8 Updated by Giuseppe Sucameli almost 11 years ago

 Victor Olaya wrote: